 How to fill out a deposit slip

-Bank deposit slips are used to add cash or checks to your checking or savings accounts.
-It only takes a couple of minutes to fill out — but some banks will let you deposit checks online if you’d rather skip it altogether.
+You can use bank deposit slips to add cash or checks to your checking or savings accounts.
+Deposit slips only take a couple of minutes to fill out — but some banks let you deposit checks online if you’d rather skip the slip.

 What is a deposit slip?